 Febrile children can pose a real challenge to clinicians in the Emergency Department.
-Identifying and trying to predict those at high risk of serious or invasive bacterial infection is particularly important as there are enormous implications for altering the course of their illness, as well as for resource allocation and research initiatives.
+Identifying and trying to predict those at high risk of severe or invasive bacterial infection is particularly important as there are enormous implications for altering the course of their illness and resource allocation and research initiatives.

-There are many clinical scores in use, but their predictive performance for poor outcomes in undifferentiated febrile children has yet to be discovered.
+There are many clinical scores, but their predictive performance for poor outcomes in undifferentiated febrile children has yet to be discovered.

 The 2015 Sepsis-3 definition for adults has been widely discussed in the #FOAMed world.
-If you want a quick break down then listen to Scott Weingart interview Merv Singer (one of the authors), and read Josh Farkas’ take and the views from the St Emlyn’s crew.
-We know that patients can have SIRS criteria without sepsis (just take my obs after I’ve been to the gym) and so we need an alternative method to help rapidly detect those patients suffering from sepsis and the subset with septic shock.
+If you want a quick breakdown, then listen to Scott Weingart’s interview with Merv Singer (one of the authors), and read Josh Farkas’ take and the views from the St Emlyn’s crew.
+We know that patients can have SIRS criteria without sepsis (take my obs after I’ve been to the gym), so we need an alternative method to help rapidly detect those patients suffering from sepsis and the subset with septic shock.

-In adults we can use the SOFA score (Sequential Organ Failure Assessment) which comprises of a number of parameters but what can we do to help identify children in septic shock?
+In adults, we can use the SOFA score (Sequential Organ Failure Assessment), which comprises several parameters, but what can we do to help identify children in septic shock?

 Schlapbach LJ, MacLaren G, Festa M, Alexander J, Erickson S, Beca J, Slater A, Schibler A, Pilcher D, Millar J, Straney L. Prediction of pediatric sepsis mortality within 1 h of intensive care admission.
 Intensive Care Medicine.
 2017 Feb 20:1-2.